The Hound says "Welcome to Toonhound!" Toonhound logo

 me as a freelance cartoonist and writer operating out of Elgin, in the wilds of

-North-East Scotland, but in reality, I seem to have donned the mantle of
+North-East Scotland, but in reality, right now I seem to have donned the mantle

 spell working as a trainee puppeteer on "Who Framed Roger Rabbit" before

 moving on to be a runner for Disney on the film.
-I was then employed in various
+That was longer, extending

-production capacities by The Monty Python team, Jim Henson, and others.
+production capacities by The Monty Python team and Jim Henson.
+It was

 of Elstree Studios whilst Brent Walker's wrecking balls demolished the